ibm-skills-network/portals-admin-knowledgebase/docs/intro.md

 - Create and manage events like workshops, mini-conferences, and team events
 - Organize hackathons and competitions to foster innovation
-- Use the Competition Management System to run professional internal events
+- Use the Competition Management System to run professional internal competitions or hackathons
 - Track participation and engagement metrics
 - Build a community of learners through interactive features